justinko/baseball_stats/README.md

-Go to the project directory and run `bin/run`
+Go to the project directory and run `bin/run` (will take a couple seconds to see output)